 What makes someone attractive?

-Beauty is not always specific or easy to define – and we find people attractive for many different reasons.
+Beauty is not always specific or easy to define.
+In fact, we find people attractive for many different reasons.

 Science shows us that we can actually analyze – or quantify – human perceptions of beauty.

-Across all cultures, the leading indicator of a person’s beauty is often their face – at least, for most observers, though certainly not all.
-And not everyone has visual capacity so this is not something that can be generalised across all individuals.
+Across all cultures, the leading indicator of a person’s beauty is often their face.
+At least, for most observers, though certainly not all.
+Not everyone has visual capacity so this is not something that can we can generalise across all individuals.

-That noted, the best-known global acceptance of what’s considered ‘facial beauty’ is the golden ratio.
-It simply means that a beautiful face is considered aesthetically appealing because it has certain proportions.
+The best-known global acceptance of ‘facial beauty’ is the golden ratio.
+It simply means that a beautiful face is thought to be aesthetically appealing due to its certain proportions.

 - Also, the distance between your eyes might be 46 percent of the width of your face for greatest visual appeal